cspence001/macOSSetupVault/Commands/Directory, File Listing + Commands.md

 - Copy a given file or directory, while retaining the original file permissions:

 `ditto -rsrc path/to/source_directory path/to/destination_directory`

+#### `rsync`

+- Synchronizing files and directories between two locations `caffeinate -i rsync -av --times --progress "~/source-folder" "/Volumes/MY-SSD/target-folder/`
+	- `-a`: Archive mode, which preserves permissions, timestamps, symbolic links, and other file attributes.
+	- `-v`: Verbose mode, which provides detailed output of the transfer process.
+	- `--times`: Preserves modification times of the files.
+	- `--progress`: Shows the progress of the file transfer.

+`caffeinate` command is used to prevent the system from sleeping.
+`-i` option specifically prevents the system from idle sleeping while the command runs.

 ---
 ## File Downloading